JannieI/canvas-workstation-V3/src/app/roadmap.md

     Data:
     -----
     1. Make sure terminology is consitent: Datasource -> Transform -> Dataset
+    - getting Data from a web table: this is not so often used, thus try and read other types of grids/tables as well (ie Clarity Datagrid)
     3. Have TestConnectivity method - can TEST connection
     4. I used FieldNames (string) in ie Pivot - is that okay?
     5. Design (technically) how Datasets, pivotRow, pivotCol, pivotResult, pivotAgg, Fields,    FieldsMetaData, Combinations, CombinationDetails will work, given that these can change over   time, has to be fast enough (cannot all live in memory) and has to integrate with Vega ...